usdot-jpo-ode/jpo-tim-builder/README.md

 ### Release 2
 - Added functionality to deposit TIMs to SDW
-- NE and SW default lat/longs are at the NE and SW corners of Wyoming
+- NE and SW default lat/longs are at the NW and SE corners of Wyoming

 ### Release 1
 - Functionality to create and send TIMs to RSUs by building a Path between mileposts